adolphlwq/linkerProcessorSample/DEPLOY.md

     --executor-memory 3g
     spark2cassandra.py <zk endpoint> <kafka topic>
 ```
+More submit arguments refer [Launching Applications with spark-submit](http://spark.apache.org/docs/latest/submitting-applications.html#launching-applications-with-spark-submit)
 ## Using DCOS cli
-It is now under try.
+It is now under trying that submit python code to Mesos Cluster.I suggest using Scala write your code if using DCOS cli.